OFFICE OF THE SELECTBOARD

 Large Equipment Purchase

-Christofferson sent an Intent To Buy for the John Deere Loader.
+Christofferson originally sent in an Intent To Buy for the John Deere Loader, however, the Purchase Order requested by the dealer will account for adding Winter tires as well.

-• Loader comes with a 12 month Warranty and anything beyond that is extended.
+• The John Deere Loader comes with a 12-month Warranty and anything beyond that is extended.

-• Powertrain and Hydraulics covers: motor, transmission, drivetrain and major hydraulic components.
+• Powertrain and Hydraulics covers motor, transmission, drivetrain components and major hydraulic components.

 • Travel time to road service is not included in the Warranties.